alazzi-az/laravel-dapr-events/README.md

 Refer to [`docs/quickstart.md`](docs/quickstart.md) for setup guidance, Dapr component examples, and workflow details.

+### Example applications

+Looking for a full end-to-end demo?
+Check out the companion repo: [mohammedazman/laravel-dapr-events-example](https://github.com/mohammedazman/laravel-dapr-events-example).
+It contains a pair of Laravel services wired up with these packages and ready to run against a Dapr sidecar.

 ## PHP compatibility with `dapr/php-sdk`

 The official Dapr PHP SDK only ships development builds right now and its `dev-main` branch targets PHP 8.4.
 Until upstream tags a stable release, you have two practical options when installing these packages: